rohit-gohri/jira-ci-cd-integration/DEVELOPMENT.md

 ## Publish to a distribution branch

-Just run `npm run increment -- <patch|minor|major>` and push the changes to `main` branch.
+Just run `yarn increment <patch|minor|major>` and push the changes to `main` branch.
 This will automatically generate a build file push to distribution branch (`releases/vx`).
 That will in turn trigger a workflow to build Dockerfile and publish it.

 Your action is now published! :rocket: